Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/11-Create a VM with the CLI.md

     >**Note:** In the **Switch to Bash in Cloud Shell** pop-up, select **Confirm**.

-1. In the Bash session, within the Cloud Shell pane, get existing resource group.
+1. In the Bash session, within the Cloud Shell pane, get the existing resource group.

     ```cli
     az group list